Accelerate your Career with a Master of Engineering in Design and Manufacturing

 The program is delivered in class, part-time, on weekends and in Toronto.
 You can choose to complete the program in as little as two years.

-This exciting program is designed to give practicing engineers the technical knowledge and business and management skills necessary for them to advance to the forefront of their profession.
+This exciting program is designed to give working engineers the technical knowledge and business and management skills necessary for them to advance their careers to the next level.

 The ADMI vision is to create a new generation of Canadian design and manufacturing engineers with the ability and mindset to propel Ontario Industry into a world leadership position.
 The collective resources of the partner universities and industry are leveraged to provide participants with access to an integrated program of world-class technology, expertise and experience, leading academic training, together with innovative technology applications, experiences and best business practices from some of Canada's leading companies.